 Day 2The next day it was time for the program to start. the DIVERSITY PROGRAM.Our very first stop was in the Al Qassami Islamic College in Bacq Al Gharbiya.
 A town full of arabs (muslim arabs) in Israel.
-When it comes to identity, they call themselves first muslims, then Palestinians (or Arabs) but never Israeli, even though they have Israeli citizenship.
+I asked this question all throughout our trip; what do you identify as?
+Must of the girls in this college called themselves first muslims, then Palestinians (or Arabs) but never Israeli, even though they have Israeli citizenship.
 I was very excited to meet these people, since they are a special minority in Israel, and a proof for most Israeli that they CAN live peacefully with arabs, even though they live completely segregated in separate towns.The college consisted of 99% girls, most of them wearing a headscarf.
 We met up with about 15 of them in a classroom.
 Their professor was babbling about sonnets (“He thinks he’s the arab Shakespeare!” said one girl) and some of the girls seemed to look a bit bored, scrolling on their smartphones.
 Most of them were exited to talk to our group though, since they usually only get Jewish groups visiting (“to understand the arabs better”) and they had never seen foreigners with headscarfs (Israeli arabs aren’t allowed to enter in any other arab country).In conversations on the conflict, it seemed like they did feel like the West Bank shouldn’t be separated, but they would never want to live there.
 Why would they of course, they have so many more rights living in Israel.
-And on top of that, they feel like the Palestinians in the West Bank have kind of a different culture than theirs.I see these 2 groups of Palestinians as a twin that got separated at birth, where one ended up in a rich family with a lot of opportunities, while the other was sent to a poor abusive family.They’re the same, but at the same time, they no longer are…In the afternoon we crossed the checkpoint to visit the Birzeit university in Ramallah.
+And on top of that, they feel like the Palestinians in the West Bank have kind of a different culture than theirs.I see these 2 groups of Palestinians as a twin that got separated at birth, where one ended up in a rich family with a lot of opportunities, while the other was sent to a poor family, indentured to the rich one.They’re the same, but at the same time, they no longer are…In the afternoon we crossed the checkpoint to visit the Birzeit university in Ramallah.

 the other side of the wall (or “the fence” as it’s put on the map) provided a huge contrast.
 Heavily built territory, buildings packed against each other, a lot more trash on the streets, and a general feeling of discomfort.
-You are now entering an open air prison.
+Perhaps a bit hyperbolic but it felt like we were entering an open air prison.